 - A persistent sore in the mouth or on the lip.

 - Red or white patches on oral mucosa, including the gums, tongue, or lining of the mouth.

 - Chronic sore throat or the sensation of something “in” the throat.

 The presence of any one of these symptoms could be attributed to conditions other than cancer.
 A thorough consultation and examination provide valuable data from which treatment may be planned.

 Treating Lip Cancer

 According to the Skin Cancer Foundation, which has been supporting patients and medical professionals since 1979, skin cancer of the lip is considered a high-risk disease.
 As such, lip cancer is optimally treated with the Mohs procedure.

-There are several reasons why Mohs is perceived as the ideal surgical treatment for skin cancer.
+There are several reasons why Mohs surgery is perceived as the ideal surgical treatment for skin cancer and lip cancer.
 Speak with your trained Mohs surgeon for further details on this procedure.